 We evaluated the applicability of our approach for malware detection.
-We have collected samples of existing malware from malware databases, such as Virus Share [10] and Malware Bazaar [1].
-We have found one sample of Mirai malware and one sample of Gozi malware that are both concurrent and self-modifying.
-We also considered one self-modifying version of a concurrent generic backdoor.
+We have collected reported malware from malware databases, such as Virus Share [10] and Malware Bazaar [1].
+We consider a variant of Mirai malware and a variant of Gozi malware that are both concurrent and self-modifying.
+We also considered a self-modifying version of a concurrent generic backdoor.